PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 measurable graph scan, state allocation, or duplicated ownership contract;
 characterize it before changing production.
 Commit and push coherent units only, and do not create or update a pull request.

+## Absolute-final SINet reconciliation characterization checkpoint

+The next non-context graph-scan cost is the terminal sequence of six SINet
+owners:

+- late residual Add/Mul/Add/PReLU;
+- deep-skip pre-Add/Concat/PReLU fan-out;
+- deep-skip dual-Resize affine recovery;
+- shared-post PReLU fan-out;
+- deep-skip Concat/Resize affine tail;
+- final Concat/Resize affine bridge.

+Each owner is already bounded and transactional, returns one exact rewrite counter, and has positive/no-op/idempotence coverage.
+The lowerer nevertheless runs `_reconcile_static_tensor_shapes()` unconditionally after every owner.
+Thus the zero-owner path performs six unnecessary full reconciliation scans.

+A strict expected-failure architecture fixture freezes the exact owner order, counter key, immediate guard, and single reconciliation body for all six owners.
+Production is unchanged in this checkpoint.
+At implementation, assign each existing result and run its existing immediate reconciliation only when the corresponding counter is greater than zero.
+Do not merge, reorder, skip, or generalize any SINet pass, and do not alter LayoutState handling.

+Characterization validation is `514 passed` across the six complete owner suites, plus one strict architecture xfail for the currently unconditional reconciliations.
+Focused Ruff and whitespace checks pass.